zzzucf/lsgan-gp/README.md

 ## Usage
 ### 1.PYTORCH version
-1.In this implementation, we use the following version of PYTORCH,
+1.In this implementation, we use the following version of PYTORCH (any version beyond this will also work),
 ``` bash
 $ pip list | grep torch
 torch (0.2.0.post1)